 People on Facebook have notoriously short attention spans.
 They are using social media for entertainment, to keep up with their friends and family, and if they don’t feel the content they’re looking at is accomplishing those things, they’re just going to keep scrolling or close the app.

 That’s why, as a brand, it’s extremely important you have the ability to connect with them quickly and tell your story.
-Photo collages are a great way to communicate your brand story efficiently.
+Using our Free Online Collage Maker will allow you to communicate your brand story efficiently.
 By using a photo collage, you can help your audience understand a longer story with only a single glance, as opposed to counting on them to click through multiple photos in an album.